 Students who are currently enrolled into an animation programme, be it NTU’s ADM, Digipen’s animation or NYP’s DMD animation or a similar programme, must have a clear picture on where they are heading with their career and what lies ahead of them.
 Be responsible; be aware of industry expectations.
 I have been through a fair bit of schooling in this field and I have heard countless hearsay horror stories, unfounded speculations, assumptions, and mentalities that can cripple the industry like a self-fulfilling prophecy.
 It’s inconsequential to be complaining about difficult times or spreading the negativity; instead, let’s take action!

-Being able to provide animation services allow you to dwelve into 2 similar on the surface but very separate industries, the Entertainment industry and the Advertising industry.
-Examples of animation work in the Entertainment industry are the likes of Pixar animated features films, Hollywood VFX-heavy blockbuster films, children’s animated television series, and broadcast media (very) loosely falls into this category etc. Examples of animation work in the Advertising industry are the likes of 3D product renders for laptop or headphone commercials, 3D product end shots for television commercials, and 3D animated demos of internal workings of medication, milk formulas… you get the idea.
+Being able to provide animation services allow you to dwelve into two similar-on-the-surface but very separate industries, the Entertainment industry and the Advertising industry.
+Examples of animation work in the Entertainment industry are the likes of Pixar animated features films, Hollywood VFX-heavy blockbuster films, children’s animated television series, and broadcast media falls loosely into this category etc. Examples of animation work in the Advertising industry are the likes of 3D product renders for laptop or headphone commercials, 3D product end shots for television commercials, and 3D animated demos of internal workings of medication, milk formulas… you get the idea.
 Both these industries require the very same skillsets to create attractive and nice-looking moving visuals.
 The market and job market for these 2 industries are also distinctly different.
 Students need to be aware of, and understand the differences in order to know how to train and position themselves.

 2. Point 1 directly influences how you prepare yourself